Chidozieokoye/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I log into the Windows 10 virtual machine, launch Wireshark, and apply a filter to specifically capture and analyze ICMP (Internet Control Message Protocol) traffic, which is used for network diagnostics, such as ping requests and replies.
-This allows me to monitor real-time network communication, observe how ICMP packets are transmitted and received, and troubleshoot connectivity issues between devices within the Virtual Network (VNet).
-By filtering ICMP traffic, i can isolate ping-related network activity and gain insights into how packets flow between the Windows 10 and Ubuntu virtual machines.
+In this step, I logged into the Windows 10 virtual machine, launched Wireshark, and applied a filter to specifically capture and analyze ICMP (Internet Control Message Protocol) traffic, which is used for network diagnostics like ping requests and replies.
+This allowed me to monitor real-time network communication, observe how ICMP packets are transmitted and received, and troubleshoot any connectivity issues between devices within the Virtual Network (VNet).
+By filtering ICMP traffic, I was able to isolate ping-related network activity and gain insights into how packets flow between the Windows 10 and Ubuntu virtual machines.
 </p>
 <br />